IEvangelist/azure-cosmos-dotnet-repository/docs/event-sourcing/src/getting-started/guide/00-overview.md

+---
+title: Guide Overview
+lang: en-GB
+description: This guide aims to talk your through creating an event sourcing application using this library.
+It aims to cover at a high level the concepts and required elements of an implementation using some of the components of this library.
+---

 # Overview

-This guide aims to talk your through creating an event sourcing application using this library.
-It aims to cover at a high level the concepts and required elements of an implementation using some of the components of this library.
+{{ $frontmatter.description }}

 ## Project Setup